Fidelity Investments Review

 fidelity reviews

-Active Trader Pro offers a lot of customization options.
-Through the settings menu in the upper-right corner, you can choose from three color themes: white, black, or blue.
-Many other features are adjustable in this menu.
+ATP offers a lot of customization.
+Through the settings menu (accessible in the upper-right corner), it’s possible to choose one of three color themes: white, black, or blue.
+Many other features can be modified through this menu.

 Extra Services